Oskar1818/Java-Labs/README.md

 # Neighbors
-A graphical simulation of segregation based on
+A graphical simulation of segregation based on Schelling's Model of Segregation.